 The main part of my epiphany moment is that I am now being honest with myself.
 I cannot suppress this anymore I don’t want to suppress this anymore I feel the happiest I’ve ever been in my life and I enjoy being Mikki and spending time with Mikki.
 I’ve dealt with this on a real mental level and thought about, studied and cried about what happened then and whats happened since but I always look forward to the future now and don’t look to the past as much as I once did.
 After all I’m not going that way in my life.

 Since the pride weekend I have asked myself lots and lots of times, “Why does this feel so right?”
 Its not weird, its not sexual, I’m not doing it to score browny points or be more popular.
 If anything those are probably things you don’t want to be doing.
-But it feels right!
+However it feels right!

 Once I’d admitted this was me, this was who I am, I’d finally come out to myself.